Top Pool Cleaning Myths Debunked: Facts Every Pool Owner Should Know

 Myth 1: Chlorine Smell Indicates a Clean Pool

-• Chloramines: The odor comes from chloramines, a byproduct formed when chlorine interacts with organic matter like sweat or urine.
+• The odor comes from chloramines, which form when chlorine reacts with organic contaminants like sweat or urine.

-• Proper Levels: A well-maintained pool with balanced chlorine levels should have little to no noticeable odor.
+• A properly maintained pool with balanced chlorine levels should have little to no noticeable smell.

-• Shock your pool weekly or as needed to break down chloramines and restore proper chemical balance.
+• Shock the pool weekly to eliminate chloramines and restore chemical balance.

 Myth 2: Crystal-Clear Water Means the Pool Is Safe